 The Cards whipped the Seahawks, 27-3, Sunday at Qwest Field, a performance that was as complete as Whisenhunt could have hoped.

-“We were out there in the fourth quarter and we’re still trying to kill them," defensive end Darnell Dockett said.
+"We were out there in the fourth quarter and we're still trying to kill them," defensive end Darnell Dockett said.
 "That's the way it should be."

 The Cardinals (3-2) held the Seahawks (2-4) to only 128 total yards, and 42 of them came on a pass off a fake punt.
 Seattle ran for just 14 yards, while Arizona got a little more balance in its offense with 43 passes and 26 rushes.